gmlc-dispatches/dispatches/docs/models/fossil/design_integrated_ultra_supercritical_powerplant.rst

 Discrete Design Decisions
 -------------------------
 The charge superstructure power plant model includes two disjunctions for the optimal location of the storage system.
-The first disjunction selects between the very high-pressure or high-pressure steam as the source for the charge heat exchanger.
-Disjunction 2 selects between Solar salt, Hitec salt, and Thermal oil for the storage system.
-The discharge superstructure power plant model includes one disjunction to select the condensate source to generate steam.
-This generated steam is used to produce power using a storage turbine.
-The charge superstructure considers 6 alternative configurations for charging the integrated storage system, whereas the discharge superstructure considers 5 alternative configurations for discharging the storage system.
+The first disjunction selects between a very high-pressure or high-pressure steam as the heat source for the charge heat exchanger.
+Disjunction 2 selects between Solar salt, Hitec salt, and Thermal oil as the storage material for the storage heat exchanger.
+Given the two disjunctions, this charge superstructure considers 6 alternative configurations for charging the integrated storage system.
+The charge design decisions are given in the following table:

 ============================== ========================================================
 Charge Design Decisions         Description